My Trip to Gstaad, Switzerland

 After riding two cable cars and then a ski lift for the first time in my life, I trudged through the snow and blizzard-like conditions for nearly an hour at Glacier 3000 (also known as Glacier Diablerets and Tsanfleuron Glacier).
 I was not prepared for a blizzard in June!
 I wore a light-weight down jacket (appropriate for 50-degree weather), a pair of cropped jeans, baseball hat, and a light-weight scarf.
 No gloves.
 I borrowed a pair of snow boots from the shop at Glacier 3000, and purchased a pair of Swiss socks (I swear, they saved my life), so I could make my way through the snow.
 My Chucks weren’t going to cut it.

 It was probably about 30 degrees Fahrenheit, so winter, really.
 The wind was ripping, and the visibility was minimal (thank goodness for that marker to guide us along the path) but I kept pushing through the snow with my guide Selin, who as a local, is accustomed to the frigid weather and hiking in it.
 (Me, not so much.)
 In the photo, you’ll notice nothing.
 No one.
-No signs of life at all.
+No signs of life.
 Selin and I were the only humans making the hike that day.
 Other visitors rode the snow bus, but we toughed it out.

 At the end of my 45-minute journey on the glacier, I was rewarded with a once-in-a-lifetime meal at Refuge l’Espace, a tiny cabin owned by a husband and wife, Inge and Roland Beer.
 The little spot seats about 20 people and serves regional cuisine while providing magnificent views of the Val Derborence in Valais and the Bernese Alps.
 My hike from Scex Rouge (the ski lift) to Refuge l’Espace and the meal I enjoyed once I arrived will always be one of the most extraordinary travel experiences of my life.
 After that day, I knew that I was in love with Switzerland.